 Resist the urge to slice the skirt steak thinly; each piece should be at least half an inch thick.
 If you slice too thin, the slices have a tendency to fall apart while frying.

-- ½ pound skirt or flank steak sliced against the grain
+- ½ pound hanger steak sliced against the grain

 - 1 tablespoon soy sauce